-Out of the 21 SETAs, the ETDP SETA is one of 18 SETAs that has been re-established with no changes for the period 2011 – 2016 (Certificate no. 07/ETDP/01/04/11) by the Minister of Higher Education and Training (DHET), Dr Blade Nzimande.
+Out of the 21 SETAs, the ETDP SETA is one of 18 SETAs that have been re-established with no changes for the period 01 April 2020 – 31 March 2030 (Certificate no. 07 /ETDPSETA/1 /04/20) by the Minister of Higher Education and Training (DHET), Dr Blade Nzimande.

 The SETA is mandated to promote and facilitate the delivery of education, training and development in order to enhance the skills profile of the Education, Training and Development (ETD) sector and contribute to the creation of employment opportunities especially for those previously disadvantaged.